 Operational forecast evaluation

-The overall performance of the operational medium-range forecasts is summarised using a set of headline scores which highlight different aspects of forecast skill.
+The overall performance of the operational medium and extended range forecasts is summarised using a set of headline scores which highlight different aspects of forecast skill.

 These headline scores, together with additional verification of medium-range forecast performance are regularly updated on the ECMWF web site.

-Evaluation is also carried out for the monthly and seasonal forecasts and results are available on the web.
+Evaluation is also carried out for the seasonal forecasts and results are available on the web.

-In line with ECMWF’s Strategy 2011–2020, we have defined a set of two primary and four supplementary headline scores to evaluate long-term trends in forecast performance.
-The aim of this set of scores is to assess performance for various forecast lead times for surface weather parameters (such as precipitation and wind gusts) as well as for the traditional upper-air fields.
+In line with ECMWF’s Strategy 2016–2025, we have defined a set of two primary and six supplementary headline scores to evaluate long-term trends in forecast performance.
+The aim of this set of scores is to assess performance for various forecast lead times for surface weather parameters (such as precipitation, 2m temperature, and 10m wind gusts) as well as for the traditional upper-air fields.
 Four of the headline scores (two primary and two secondary) are expressed in terms of the lead time at which the score reaches a specific threshold value.
 The thresholds have been chosen to target the verification on the relevant forecast range for each measure of skill.

 The two primary scores are: